Here is how you would allocate an array of objects using Java’s short hand syntax:

 int[] array = { 11, 12 , 13, 21, 22, 21, 31, 32, 33 };The same technique works with arrays of objects:

-BigDate[] dates = { new BigDate( 1999, 1, 1 ), new BigDate( 1999, 12, 31 ) };You might think you could similarly assign a array constant to an array like this:
+BigDate[] dates = { new BigDate( 1999, 1, 1 ), new BigDate( 1999, 12, 31 ) };You might think you could similarly assign an array constant to an array like this:

-array = { 11, 12, 13, 21, 22, 21, 31, 32, 33 };However, the syntax needed (introduced with JDK 1.1) is more verbose:
+array = { 11, 12, 13, 21, 22, 21, 31, 32, 33 };However, the syntax needed (introduced with Java version 1.1 ) is more verbose:

 array = new int[] { 11, 12 , 13, 21, 22 , 21, 31, 32 , 33 };You can put in an extra comma at the end, without ill effect.
 This makes maintaining vertical lists easier:

-array = new int[] { 11, 12, 13, 21, };You can even use anonymous arrays:
+array = new int[] { 11, 12, 13, 21, };Here is how you can create anonymous initialised arrays, use once and discard.

 Under the hood, to find an element, you first index by row into a contiguous block of pointers.
 That points you to the start of one of another contiguous block of pointers.
 You index into that block by column, which points you to associated object.
-If you had a 3x5 matrix of objects you would have 1+3+(3*5)=19 separate allocation regions for the matrix and its objects.
+If you had a 3 × 5 matrix of objects you would have 1+3+(3*5)=19 separate allocation regions for the matrix and its objects.

-// Using length instead of hard-coded constants static final int NUM_ROWS = 3; static final int NUM_COLS = 5; int[][] mat = new int [NUM_ROWS][NUM_COLS]; for ( int i=0; i<mat.length; i++ ) { for ( int j=0; j<mat[i].length; j++ ) { mat[i][j] = i*j+100; } }If you fail to initialise the array, Java automatically initialises it for you to zeroes.
-If you have a matrix of objects, and you fail to initialise, Java initialises it to nulls for you.
+Initialising a matrix:// This is the usual shorthand way to initialise a matrix. int[][] mat = new int[3][5]; for ( int i=0; i<3; i++ ) { for ( int j=0; j<5; j++ ) { mat[i][j] = i*j+100; } }And here is a more realistic way, avoiding hard coded constants: If you fail to initialise the array, Java automatically initialises it for you to zeroes.
+If you have a matrix of objects and you fail to initialise, Java initialises it to nulls for you.
 It does not allocate empty objects at each grid point for you.
 You have to allocate the objects yourself like this:

-Cell[][] mat = new Cell[3][5]; for ( int i=0; i<3; i++ ) { for ( int j=0; j<5; j++ ) { mat[i][j] = new Cell( i, j, 100 ); } }Here is how you could create a triangular matrix: You can initialise a matrix to a list of values this way:
+Cell[][] mat = new Cell[3][5]; for ( int i=0; i<3; i++ ) { for ( int j=0; j<5; j++ ) { mat[i][j] = new Cell( i, j, 100 ); } }Allocating and initialising a triangular matrix: Initialising a matrix to constants:

 int[][] mat = { { 11 , 12, 13} , { 21, 22 , 21} , { 31 , 32, 33}};You might think you could similarly assign a matrix constant to an array like this:

-mat = new int [][] { { 11 , 12, 13} , { 21, 22 , 21} , { 31 , 32, 33}};In all these examples, you can use mat.length and mat[i].length to avoid repeating the constants that define the matrix’s dimensions.
+mat = { { 11, 12, 13} , { 21, 22, 21} , { 31, 32, 33}};However, the syntax needed (introduced with Java version 1.1) is more verbose: In all these examples, you can use mat.length and mat[i].length to avoid repeating the constants that define the matrix’s dimensions.

 For serious matrix work you need a matrix package such as MTJ.